SWORDIntel/SENTINEL/bash_modules.d/README.md

 ### Module Format / Requirements
 Modules use regular bash syntax, but must meet certain requirements:

- * Modules must end in .module
+ * Modules must end in .module or .sh (with .module preferred)
  * Modules must be include a header like the one below:

 ```sh